twr/msie2vbox/README.markdown

 This program can be used to create a new VirtualBox machine from a Microsoft Application Compatibility VPC image.
 Since the original Microsoft images are built for Microsoft Virtual PC, there are a few 'inconsistencies'*.
-At present, this script only supports IE6,7,8 under Windows XP.
+At present, this script only supports IE 6,7,8 under Windows XP.

 The VMs can be installed to a specific location supplied by the '-l <path>' arguement or by default to ~/vbox/.
-The VM will be named based on the supplied version of IE, e.g. 'Windows_XP_IE7_$(date +%s)', or by the name supplied by the '-n <name>' arguement.
+The VM will be named based on the current timestamp, e.g. 'Windows_XP_IE_$(date +%s)', or by the name supplied by the '-n <name>' arguement.

 Each VM will default to 192M RAM; this can be overridden with the '-mN' arguement where 'N' is the desired amount of RAM to allocate, in megabytes.
 This program will